noteflowIO/noteflow/docs/Getting-Started.md

 - [Reporting Bugs & Issues](#reporting-bugs-issues)

 ## How Does It Work?
 A notebook’s first code cell is used to document inputs and outputs.
 You can specify an input/output's type, as well as a friendly description.

+- The first code cell is special and documents the noteflow inputs and outputs via formatted comments.
+- However, it is arbitrary code and can be used in anyway you like for local development and testing.
+It is overwritten in production with values provided from the user.

+The I/O comment spec has three parts:
+- input/ouput: marks variable as an input or output
+- type: I/O is typed (for the underlying API).
+Types are: `string, number, boolean, filepath, and dirpath`
+- description: The rest of the comment becomes the prompt/description for the field in the generated App.

 For example:

 ```
 string_var = 'foo'                 #input  string    A string input
 num_var = None                     #input  number    A numeric input
 report_file = '/report.csv'        #output filepath  The name of a file to export
 ```
 Currently, all documented inputs and outputs are required; there is no way to make an optional parameter.

 ### I/O Types

-Input/Output supports the following types: string, number, and filepath
+Input/Output supports the following types: `string, number, boolean, filepath, and dirpath`

 * `inputVar = None                 #input   [string, number, filepath]    Description`
 * `outputVar = None                #output  [string, number, filepath]    Description`